openplanetary/op-data-cafe/README.md

 # OP Data Café

-**The OpenPlanetary (OP) Data Café is a place for planetary scientists and software developers to meet and share, discuss, and solve common issues around the topic of data handling and analysis.**
+**An OpenPlanetary (OP) Data Café is a place for planetary scientists and software developers to meet and share, discuss, and solve common issues around the topic of data handling and analysis.**

 We organise OP Data Cafés during splinter sessions at scientific conferences, following an unconference format.
 An unconference is a participant-driven meeting where the agenda is created by the attendees at the beginning of the event.
 Anyone who wants to initiate a discussion on a topic can claim a time and a space.
 Unconferences typically feature open discussions rather than having a single speaker at the front of the room given a talk, although any format is permitted.